DoubleSpout/lua-resty-aries/readme.md

-# lua-resty-aries —— openresty and lua multi-function template.
+# lua-resty-aries —— openresty and lua multi-function template, it can correct show your error line.
 [![Licence](http://img.shields.io/badge/Licence-MIT-brightgreen.svg)](LICENSE)
 [![Build Status](https://travis-ci.org/DoubleSpout/lua-resty-aries.svg?branch=master)](https://travis-ci.org/DoubleSpout/lua-resty-aries)
 [![Coverage Status](https://coveralls.io/repos/github/DoubleSpout/lua-resty-aries/badge.svg)](https://coveralls.io/github/DoubleSpout/lua-resty-aries)

 You can use `lua-resty-aries` to render template and safety run lua code string.The template or code string can be from any kind of data source, such as: file, redis, mysql or mongodb, any you like.
+And `lua-resty-aries` can correct postion your template's error line.

 **support openresty1.0.6+, lua5.1+**